 IN THE NEWS .... (click on the underlined text to read more.)

-A forum in our community for parents to make connections and get support.
+A forum in our community for parents and caregivers of a child with ADD/ADHD like symptoms to make connections and get support.
 Share your successes, ideas, and concerns with other parents.

 Sometimes we all need a little support!
 If you are new or experienced within the district and want to connect with another parent who has a child with similar needs to yours, we can help!

 We invite all parents and educators to visit our website.
 If you have websites or resources you would like to share, please email us and we will consider adding your information to our site.

 If you found something cool that helps your child, please share it with us.

 Please consider making a donation today.

 Don't miss out on the latest news.
 Subscribe to our mailing list to receive email notices on important and timely information.
 Click HERE.

 The resources on this website, www.speacofud.org, are not intended as a recommendation, referral, or endorsement of any of the providers.
 SPEAC does not endorse any specific product, educational program, therapies, schools, service providers, practices of individuals, or websites.
 Information provided through this website is provided for informational purposes only and is not intended as a replacement for legal or medical advice.
 Outside links on the website are done so for informational purposes only.
 The Special Education Advisory Council of Upper Dublin is not responsible for the contents or accuracy of the materials linked to www.speacofud.org.
 We encourage users to carefully review and evaluate all services and decide what is best to meet the needs of their families.

 SPEAC is not an advocacy group.
 We seek to work in a collaborative relationship with the School District of Upper Dublin.
 We are not meant as a replacement for legal or medical advice.